 Contrary to popular belief, you don't have to go all-in with baby-led weaning, and can mix and match it with traditional weaning where you do the feeding too.

-If you're still feeling perplexed by the mysteries of weaning, National Weaning Week are offering some great workshops to help you feel more comfortable and start the process with ease!
+If you're still feeling perplexed by the mysteries of weaning, National Weaning Week offers some great workshops to help you feel more comfortable.
+Find one near you to attend and start the process with ease!

 We Want Your Photos!